 But let a tyrant call himself "Marxist," and suddenly he's a soulful revolutionary and a cult hero.
 Doesn't matter if he's the worst thing that ever happened to his country (which he generally is) and refugees are risking their lives to get out (which they generally are).
 In America, journalists and academics and Pete Seeger will line up to sing his praises and denounce his foes.

 Fidel Castro, for instance.
 For 36 years, "progressive" Yanquis have tingled with esteem for the Bearded One, never mind that he has turned Cuba into an impoverished rathole where freedom is nonexistent and dissidents are tortured in psychiatric wards.
 When Mel King ran for mayor of Boston, he declared zanily that he would prefer the government of Castro to that of Ronald Reagan.
-Time and again, journalists have flown to Havana, interviewed the little maniac, then swooned about how charismatic he is and what wonders he has done for Cuba.
+Time and again, journalists have flown to Havana, interviewed the bloody maniac, then swooned about how charismatic he is and what wonders he has done for Cuba.

 Communist chic can make even the most homicidal thug seem appealing and full of charm.
 "I like old Joe," chuckled Harry Truman in 1948, by which point Joseph Stalin had killed perhaps 50 million people and slammed an Iron Curtain across Europe.
 "He is a decent fellow."